dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

-When we talk about general-purpose robots
+When we talk about general-purpose robots.
+It usus

 - Standard teleoperation devices lack of tactile and proprioceptive sensing modalities.